Avneesh0404/GYM-fitness-Tracker/README.md

 - 📝 Workout logging with date, exercise, and time
 - ✏️ Update or delete workouts
 - 📅 View daily and historical workout logs
-- 💬 Clean and responsive UI with Tailwind CSS
+- 💬 Clean and responsive UI
 - 🌍 RESTful API integration with frontend

 ---